jaystack/redux-repatch-performance-comparison/README.md

 node .
 ```

 This comparison dispatches a big amount of actions to both of redux and repatch stores.
 I used a very simple increment action for both of measurement.
 I got many questions, why did I use these unrealistic actions.
-The reason, that is I would like to prevent the additional overhead via reducing, and ensure that the measurement can be independent from other effects, like object assigning.
+The reason is, that I would like to prevent the additional overhead via reducing, and ensure that the measurement can be independent from other effects, like object assigning.

 ## Results